Regular dental care can prevent future problems

 If your pet’s teeth are not cleaned regularly, a build-up of tartar can form on the surface.
 This substance, produced by bacteria, irritates your pet’s gums causing pain and potentially weakening the roots of the teeth.
 In some cases, this can cause your pet to lose their teeth and can even cause internal infections.

-So what should you do to protect your companion’s pearly whites?
 Ideally you should brush your pet’s teeth and gums a few times a week and bring them to us for regular dental check-ups.

 At these check-ups, our experienced professionals will examine your pet’s mouth to check for any signs of problems, such as swelling or discharge in the mouth.
 If your pet has any accumulation of tartar, we will recommend a full scale and polish.